tdipisa/doc-ckan/source/install/mapstore_config.rst

 	],
 	...

-.. note:: If your projection is EPSG:4326 or EPSG:900913, the 'maxExtent' property can be omitted because these SRS are
+.. note:: If your projection is EPSG:4326 or EPSG:900913, the ``maxExtent`` property can be omitted because these SRS are
-		  supported by default from OpenLayers.
-If the intent is to use a different SRS from EPSG:4326 and EPSG:900913, the 'maxExtent' is a mandatory configuration.
+		  supported by default by OpenLayers.
+If the intent is to use a different SRS from EPSG:4326 and EPSG:900913, the ``maxExtent`` is a mandatory configuration.

 ======================================
 Setting the MapStore Background Layers